xilix/uo/README.md

-### Undefined is not an Object
+### UO

-Aims to solve the problem of this error.
+Aims to solve the problem of the error Cannot read property wathever of undefined.
 When there is a complex object such us:

 ```js
   let person = {